Annual governance statements

 Requirements for academy trusts

-Academy trusts are required to submit their annual report and financial statements to the Education and Skills Funding Agency (ESFA) by 31 December every year.
+Academy trusts are required to submit their annual report and financial statements to the Department for Education (DfE) by 31 December every year.
 The aim is to demonstrate that your trust is appropriately managed and is looking after public money properly.

-These documents must include a governance statement.
-This must signed by the chair and accounting officer (usually the CEO of your trust, unless ESFA has approved someone else in exceptional circumstances).
+The annual report must include a governance statement.
+It must signed by a trustee (usually the chair) and accounting officer – usually the CEO of your trust.

-This is set out in the academies accounts direction from the ESFA.
+This is set out in the DfE guidance, academies accounts direction (paragraph 1.17).

 Put your statement together